—— Vivian’s bio

 - FLEXIBLE: We offer counselling without borders, supporting expats across countries and time zones.

-- MULTILINGUAL: We offer counselling in a variety of languages, including English, Greek, Spanish, Italian and Chinese (with more languages to follow).
+- MULTILINGUAL: We offer counselling in a variety of languages, including English, Greek, Spanish, Italian, Dutch and Chinese (with more languages to follow).
 If we do not offer counselling in your language, please rest assured: our counsellors understand the unique experiences and challenges of the international life.
 Above all, our expat-specialised counsellors speak the universal language shared by those who lead an international life.

 - RELIABLE: Because we’re just a click away, we offer stability in a rapidly changing world.